 Is CBD Oil Addictive?

-It is true that Cannabis is infamous as an addictive and illegal drug worldwide.
+It is true that cannabis is infamous as an addictive and illegal drug worldwide.
+Cannabis has a fascinating history and has been used medicinally for centuries.
 CBD oil, however, is not addictive.
 Confusion often surrounds CBD, a compound in cannabis that does not contain the psychoactive component which characterizes the substance.

-To put you in the picture, a psychoactive drug, psychopharmaceutical or psychotropic is a chemical substance that can change brain function and causes alterations in perception, mood, consciousness or behaviour.
-These constituents can be used medically, for recreational purposes, as entheogens for ritual or spiritual or shamanic purposes – or for research.
+A psychoactive drug, psychopharmaceutical or psychotropic is a chemical substance that can change brain function.
+It causes alterations in perception, mood, consciousness or behaviour.
+These constituents can be used: medically, for recreational purposes, as entheogens for ritual or spiritual or shamanic purposes – or for research.

 Is CBD oil addictive?
 No, CBD has therapeutic effects but does not cause any psychotropic effects.
-In fact, CBD counteracts the psychoactive influence of THC and has proven to have anti-psychotic effects in schizophrenia patients.
+In fact, CBD counteracts the psychoactive influence of THC.
+It has also proven to have anti-psychotic effects in schizophrenia patients.

-Different strains of the cannabis plant have been created in Europe and Canada for various applications.
-Medical and recreational types of cannabis, usually known as marijuana, contain lower amounts of CBD while containing higher amounts of THC, generally 6% – 20% THC.
+Europe and Canada grow different strains of the cannabis plant for various applications.
+Medical and recreational types of cannabis, usually known as marijuana, contain lower amounts of CBD and higher amounts of THC (generally 6% – 20% THC).
 Other strains of cannabis have more CBD and decidedly less than 0.3 percent THC.
-These are called hemp which has many industrial uses: its fibers are used widely in manufacturing and its CBD is extracted for medicinal uses.
+This is hemp which has many industrial uses: its fibers are used widely in manufacturing and its CBD is extracted for medicinal uses.

 It is believed that the level of THC in marijuana is high enough to cause addiction.
 For this reason, the use, sale and possession of marijuana is outlawed in many countries.
 On the other hand, hemp contains so little THC that it cannot result in a psychoactive effect.